 Why is computer imaging important?

 From device procurement and setup to providing ongoing IT support, making sure that an organization is well equipped with computer systems that run smoothly and securely is a lot of work.
-Computer imaging can serve as a tool to help IT teams increase efficiency, reduce user downtime, and keep endpoints secure and productive.
+Computer imaging can help IT teams increase efficiency, reduce user downtime, and keep endpoints secure and productive.

 More efficient PC lifecycle management

 Devices set up with the same corporate OS image start from the same known, clean state.
 This results in more consistency and quality control, leading to less ambiguity when similar issues occur across machines.